samueljefferson/chip8/README.md

 log: outputs all instructions to a log.txt file, requires reg

+delay=x: x is time in nanoseconds to wait after each instruction is processed, defaults to 1250000

 sudo is required because the file platform-i8042-serio-0-event-kbd from /dev/input/by-path/ is read to tell if a key is being held down

 ## Chip-8 assembler